jozsefszalma/interview_coach_GPT-4/README.md

 ### From Notebook
 create a Python 3.9 venv or conda environment <br>
 install dependencies e.g. pip install -r requirements.txt <br>
+set up your OpenAI API key as "KEY" environment variable (e.g. via .env file if using VSCode) <br>
 As the UI might not fully render in a small window within an IDE I recommend connecting to the URL returned by Gradio, e.g. the default http://127.0.0.1:7860/ with your browser <br><br>

 ### Usage